maiwen-ch/2025_Data_Analysis_Topic_05_DNA_Methylation/README.md

 #### Data reduction

-You have a high dimension matrix, that is, you have way more features than observations.
+You have a high dimensional matrix, that is, you have way more features than observations.

 -   Try out methods to reduce the dimensionality of this data.